PortalNetwork/hackathon/README.md

 #### Challenge Detail

-Portal Network provides the modern dApp framwework which contains the decentralized technology that includes Noia, Bluzelle, and IPFS.
+Portal Network provides the modern dApp framwework which contains the decentralized technology that includes NOIA, Bluzelle, and IPFS.

 Teams may use the dApp framework to implement their own ideas, and deploy it onto Portal Network's system.
 You'll get the corresponding IPFS link and the wanchain name service.